Banks always look for new sources of profit — and often find them at the expense of regular customers in the form of new and increased fees.

 7. Get cash at the grocery store

-Avoid ATM fees and the inconvenience of finding a machine by paying for your groceries with a debit card and getting cash back.
+Avoid ATM fees and the inconvenience of finding a machine by paying for your groceries with a debit card, which allows you to make a cash withdrawal.

 8. Use only network ATMs